Shrewsbury Slip, Trip, & Fall Accident Attorneys

 Unless the accident occurs on federal government property, New Jersey State law will control.
-Violations of local building code ordinances can also be relevant and often times play a crucial role in establishing liability.
+Violations of local building code ordinances can also be relevant and often play a crucial role in establishing liability.
+Despite the reference to a “Trip, Slip & Fall,” this area of the law covers any accident resulting from an unsafe condition affecting an individual’s footing, whether it produces a stumble, overextension, twist, or other movement.

 Proving the Defendant is Liable

-© 2024 The Cassidy Law Firm LLC | Disclaimer
+© 2025 The Cassidy Law Firm LLC | Disclaimer

 750 Broad Street, Suite 3, Shrewsbury, NJ 07702